pradhi02/pradhi02/README.md

 - 👋 Hi, I’m pradhi
-- 👀 I’m interested in coding,writing and orating.
+- 👀 I’m a tech tech enthusiast.
-- 🌱 I’m currently learning HTML,CSS and intern at collegedunia for content writing.
+- 🌱 I solve DSA in cpp and currently exploring tech domains, with intermediate knowledge of CS fundamantals.
-- 💞️ I’m looking to collaborate on web development projects both front and back-end.
+- 💞️ I’m looking to collaborate on open source projects .
 - 📫 How to reach me
 - linkedin
 https://www.linkedin.com/in/pradhi-rajak-895685222
 gmail- rajakpradhi0203@gmail.com